 Domain Name Change.
 You can change the domain name associated with your account, however, you are responsible for modifying any and all path names in any scripts or applications to reflect this change.

 Email Client Configuration.
-We can assist you with the most basic settings for an email account with your preferred mail client, such as Microsoft Outlook or Mac Mail.
+We can assist you with the most basic settings for an email account with your preferred mail clients, such as Microsoft Outlook, Thunderbird, or Mac Mail.

 FTP Client Configuration.
 We cannot provide extensive troubleshooting relating to the advanced configuration of your FTP software.
 We will do our best to help you make a connection to your account.
 You are expected to use a secure form of FTP to connect to our servers such as FTPES (FTP Explicit over SSL) or sFTP (Secure FTP).
 Standard FTP is insecure and transmits your username and password in plain-text which should be avoided.
 Standard FTP is only available for legacy application requirements.